jgal/lines/README.md

 Tools we will be using:

-We will be using IMB Bluemix to host our server, and we will use their microservice MongoDB as our database to store the collected drawings.
+We will be using IMB Bluemix to host our server, and we will use their microservice SQL as our database to store the collected drawings.
-We are planning on using AngularJS as our HTML5 framework.
+We are planning on using NodeJS as our HTML5 framework.

 Modified last: Wed 4:18 PM